Moesif/moesif-developer-portal/DATA-MODEL.md

 - Company
   - A company represent an organization that may have many users, and it may have one more subscription
 - Subscription
   - The subscription is associated with the Company.
+In Moesif, the subscription objects is usually synced from Billing Providers.
 - Plans
-  - Same definition as Stripe
+  - Same definition as Stripe, and synced with billing provider
 - Price
-  - Same definition as Stripe and mapped the same way.
+  - Same definition as Stripe, and synced with billing provider

-## Stripe
+## Stripe (one of the most popular billing providers)

 - Plans
   - Plans define the base price, currency, and billing cycle for recurring purchases of products.
 - Price
-  -
+  - Defines a specific price or rate for a usage.
 - Subscription
   - The subscription is associated with a customer.
+Synced to Moesif Subscription object above.
 - Customer
   - A customer can have multiple subscription.
   - For this project, the `stripe_customer_id` mapped to Moesif `company_id`, and Moesif `user_id` because it is an simplification.
 And most use cases is only one user anyways.